 The one living and true God has revealed Himself to us as Heavenly Father, Son of God, and Holy Spirit of God.
 These three possess distinct personal attributes, but are without any division of nature, essence, or being.

-- Father God reigns over His universe as its Creator, Sustainer, and Provider.
-He is all powerful, all loving, and all wise.
+- Father God reigns over His universe as Provider and Sustainer.
+He is all holy, all righteous, all powerful, all loving, all knowing, and all wise.
 He is fatherly in His attitude toward all of humanity.